 |A particularly accessible introduction to digital signal processing.
-This covers everything from sampling theory to higher-level concepts like the fast Fourier transform.
+This covers everything from sampling theory to higher-level concepts like the Fast Fourier Transform.

 |Hexagonal Grids and Introduction to A* Pathfinding

-Redblobgames (Amit Patel) has an impressive collection of interactive posts spanning several years, however two in particular — on hexagonal grids and A* pathfinding — are seminal learning material on these gamedev topics.
+|RedBlobGames (aka Amit Patel) has an impressive collection of interactive posts spanning years of work, however two in particular — on hexagonal grids and A* pathfinding — are essential learning material on these topics.